Trek Frame Serial Numbers

 variant of the SN code has been submitted.
 It has a leading

-B and has eight digits instead of the usual 7 (B4K6B109).
-It
+B and has eight characters instead of the usual 7 (B4K6B109).

 included the text "TENSION BUTTED".
 The date from

 the SN is Nov.
-76. Probably a TX200 with an extra digit in the
+76. Probably a TX200 with an extra character

 *** Several